andysundar/rl-healthcare-treatment/README.md

 ---

-## 📜 License
+## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the Apache 2.0 License - see the `LICENSE` file for details.

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

 - **Supervisor:** Dr. Pradip Sasmal, IIT Jodhpur
 - **Datasets:** MIMIC-III Critical Care Database (MIT-LCP)